xNaCly/portfolio/frontend/content/wifi_bridge.md

 ---
 title: Bridge WIFI connection via LAN
-description: This article showcases how to bridge a WIFI connection in detail
+description: This article showcases how to bridge a WIFI connection in detail using xfce
 os: linux (manjaro)
 author: xnacly
-timetoread: 1min
+timetoread: 1 min
+writtenat: October 14, 2021
 ---

-# How to bridge a WIFI connection to another Device using LAN [Manjaro, xfce]

 1. To start off, we start bash and execute `nm-connection-editor`. _(This starts the network manager)_